awsdocs/amazon-vpc-network-administrator-guide/doc_source/customer-gateway-windows-2012.md

    + Encryption: AES\-CBC 128
    + Lifetime: 60 minutes

-   These value correspond to the following entry from the configuration file\.
+   These values correspond to the following entry from the configuration file\.

    ```
    QuickModeSecMethods:
    ESP:SHA1-AES128+60min+100000kb
    ```

-1. Choose **OK** to return to the **Customize IPsec Settings** dialog box and choose **OK** again to save the configuration \.
+1. Choose **OK** to return to the **Customize IPsec Settings** dialog box and choose **OK** again to save the configuration\.

 ## Step 5: Enable Dead Gateway Detection<a name="cgw-win2012-gateway-detection"></a>

-Next, you need to configure TCP to detect when a gateway becomes unavailable\.
+Next, configure TCP to detect when a gateway becomes unavailable\.
 You can do this by modifying this registry key: `HKLM\SYSTEM\CurrentControlSet\Services\Tcpip\Parameters`\.
 Do not perform this step until you’ve completed the preceding sections\.
 After you change the registry key, you must reboot the server\.

 **To enable dead gateway detection**